KisanoWasTaken/KisanoWasTaken/README.md

 - 💞️ I’m looking to collaborate on: Nothing.
 Yet.
 - 📫 How to reach me: Not many options, but you can find me on NewGrounds
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm quite a horror freak, so please suggest some good horror movies.
+Also, I listen to jazz and hardcore (yes, they are complete polar opposites in music)

 Hello world!
 <!---